 Being away from home opened a new world of conversations with my mom.
 Using Whatsapp has brought us closer in a very special way.
 I was able to see and feel her love, thanks to emojis.

-Emoji (Japanese: 絵文字, pronounced [emodʑi]; English: /ɪˈmoʊdʒi/, also US: /iːˈmoʊdʒi/; singular emoji, plural emoji or emojis) are ideograms and smileys used in electronic messages and Web pages.
-Emoji are used much like emoticons and exist in various genres, including facial expressions, common objects, places and types of weather, and animals.
-Originally meaning pictograph, the word emoji comes from Japanese e (絵, “picture”) + moji (文字, “character”).
-The resemblance to the English words emotion and emoticon is purely coincidental.
+(Japanese: 絵文字えもじ, English: /ɪˈmoʊdʒi/; Japanese: [emodʑi]; singular emoji, plural emoji or emojis) are ideograms and smileys used in electronic messages and web pages.
+Emoji exist in various genres, including facial expressions, common objects, places and types of weather, and animals.

 Because of emojis, my mom was able to send hearts, hugs, and kisses, filling her messages with the love and caring that I was longing for during my childhood, and the truth is that I never stopped needing it.
 That was a very unexpected surprise - this medium allowed me to feel a love that I truly thought I was never going to feel from her.